Gesellschaft für Klinische Forschung

 About

-In recent decades, authors affiliated with Gesellschaft für Klinische Forschung have published 663 papers, which have received a total of 14.9k indexed citations.
-Scholars at this organization have produced 156 papers in Molecular Biology, 65 papers in Organic Chemistry and 58 papers in Pulmonary and Respiratory Medicine on the topics of Neuropeptides and Animal Physiology (37 papers), Receptor Mechanisms and Signaling (24 papers) and Algal biology and biofuel production (22 papers).
-Their work is cited by papers focused on Molecular Biology (4.2k citations), Genetics (1.5k citations) and Cellular and Molecular Neuroscience (1.5k citations).
-Authors at Gesellschaft für Klinische Forschung collaborate with scholars in Germany, United States and United Kingdom and have published in prestigious journals including Nature, Science and Proceedings of the National Academy of Sciences.
-Some of Gesellschaft für Klinische Forschung's most productive authors include F. Timm, J. Michael Conlon, Hans Reichenbach, Uwe Pichlmeier, Gerhard Höfle, Walter Stummer, Birgit Vennesland, Johannes Piiper, M. Schädel and Alfred Wünsche.
+In recent decades, authors affiliated with Gesellschaft für Klinische Forschung have published 922 papers, which have received a total of 21.1k indexed citations.
+Scholars at this organization have produced 200 papers in Molecular Biology, 87 papers in Organic Chemistry and 63 papers in Pulmonary and Respiratory Medicine on the topics of Neuropeptides and Animal Physiology (38 papers), Receptor Mechanisms and Signaling (22 papers) and Algal biology and biofuel production (22 papers).
+Their work is cited by papers focused on Molecular Biology (5.7k citations), Oncology (2.3k citations) and Epidemiology (2.0k citations).
+Authors at Gesellschaft für Klinische Forschung collaborate with scholars in Germany, United States and United Kingdom and have published in prestigious journals including Nature, Proceedings of the National Academy of Sciences and Physical Review Letters.
+Some of Gesellschaft für Klinische Forschung's most productive authors include F. Timm, J. Michael Conlon, Olivier Gires, Hans Reichenbach, Uwe Pichlmeier, Gerhard Höfle, Walter Stummer, Birgit Vennesland, M. Schädel and Johannes Piiper.

 In The Last Decade